sav-che/TL-2/Authors/El-Nayal, A.A. {std. El-Nayal}.md

-> [!cite] BHL link: this entry starts at [page 325](https://www.biodiversitylibrary.org/item/103835#page/335/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 325](https://www.biodiversitylibrary.org/page/33260313) of TL-2 Suppl.
 VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 El-Nayal, A.A. (fl.
-1932-1937), Egyptian botanist working on algae at the Egyptian University in Cairo. (*El-Nayal*).
+1932-1937), Egyptian botanist working on algae at the Egyptian University in Cairo.
+**Abbreviated name**: *El-Nayal*

 #### Herbarium and types